onflow/cadence-lang.org/docs/security-best-practices.md

 ## References

-[References](./language/references) are ephemeral values and cannot be stored.
+[References](./language/references.md) are ephemeral values and cannot be stored.
 If persistence is required, store a capability and borrow it when needed.

+Authorized references (references with the `auth` keyword) allow downcasting, e.g. a restricted type to its unrestricted type and should only be used in some specific cases.

 When exposing functionality, provide the least access necessary.
-When creating an authorized reference, create it with only the minimal set of entitlements required to achieve the desired functionality.
+Do not use authorized references, as they can be downcasted, potentially allowing a user to gain access to supposedly restricted functionality.
+For example, the fungible token standard provides an interface to get the balance of a vault, without exposing the withdrawal functionality.

+Be aware that the subtype or unrestricted type could expose functionality that was not intended to be exposed.
+Do not use authorized references when exposing functionality.
+For example, the fungible token standard provides an interface to get the balance of a vault, without exposing the withdrawal functionality.

 ## Account Storage

-Don't trust a users' [account storage](./language/accounts/storage.mdx).
+Don't trust a users’ [account storage](./language/accounts.mdx#account-storage).
 Users have full control over their data and may reorganize it as they see fit.
-Users may store values in any path, so paths may store values of "unexpected" types.
+Users may store values in any path, so paths may store values of “unexpected” types.
 These values may be instances of types in contracts that the user deployed.

-Always [borrow](./language/accounts/capabilities.mdx) with the specific type that is expected.
+Always [borrow](./language/capabilities.md) with the specific type that is expected.
 Or, check if the value is an instance of the expected type.

-## Authorized account references
+## Auth Accounts

-Access to an authorized account reference (`auth(...) &Account`) gives access to entitled operations, for example the account's storage, keys, and contracts.
+Access to an `AuthAccount` gives full access to the account's storage, keys, and contracts.
+Therefore, [avoid using AuthAccount](./anti-patterns.md#avoid-using-authaccount-as-a-function-parameter) as a function parameter unless absolutely necessary.

-Therefore, avoid passing an entitled account reference to a function, and when defining a function, only specify an account reference parameter with the fine-grained entitlements required to perform the necessary operations.

-It is preferable to use capabilities over direct account storage access when exposing account data.
-Using capabilities allows the revocation of access and limits the access to a single value with a certain set of functionality.
+It is preferable to use capabilities over direct `AuthAccount` storage when exposing account data.
+Using capabilities allows the revocation of access by unlinking and limits the access to a single value with a certain set of functionality – access to an `AuthAccount` gives full access to the whole storage, as well as key and contract management.

 ## Capabilities

-Don't issue and publish capabilities unless really necessary.
-Anyone can access capabilities that are published.
-If public access is needed, follow the [principle of least privilege/authority](https://en.wikipedia.org/wiki/Principle_of_least_privilege):
-Make sure that the capability type only grants access to the fields and functions that should be exposed, and nothing else.
-Ideally, create a capability with a reference type that is unauthorized.

-If an entitlement is necessary to access the field or function, ensure it is only used for the particular field or function, and not also by other fields and functions.
-If needed, introduce a new, fine-grained entitlement.
+Don’t store anything under the [public capability storage](./language/capabilities.md) unless strictly required.
+Anyone can access your public capability using `AuthAccount.getCapability`.
+If something needs to be stored under `/public/`, make sure only read functionality is provided by restricting its type using either a resource interface or struct interface.

-When publishing a capability, a capability might already be present.
+When linking a capability, the link might already be present.
+In that case, Cadence will not panic with a runtime error but the link function will return `nil`.

-It is a good practice to check if a capability already exists with `get` before creating it.
-This function will return `nil` if the capability does not exist.
+It is a good practice to check if the link already exists with `getLinkTarget` before creating it.
+This function will return `nil` if the link does not exist.

 If it is necessary to handle the case where borrowing a capability might fail, the `account.check` function can be used to verify that the target exists and has a valid type.